Augustin-Alexandre Dumont

-Augustin-Alexandre Dumont (/fr/), known as Auguste Dumont (4 August 1801, Paris – 28 January 1884, Paris) was a French sculptor.
+Augustin-Alexandre Dumont (/fr/), known as Auguste Dumont (4 August 1801– 28 January 1884) was a French sculptor.

 Biography

-Auguste Dumont was one of a long line of famous sculptors, the great-grandson of Pierre Dumont, son of Jacques-Edme Dumont, and the brother to pianist and composer Louise Farrenc.
+Auguste Dumont was born and died in Paris.
+He was one of a long line of famous sculptors, the great-grandson of Pierre Dumont, son of Jacques-Edme Dumont, and the brother to pianist and composer Louise Farrenc.
 In 1818, he started studies at the École des Beaux-Arts in Paris, where he was a pupil of Pierre Cartellier.
 In 1823, he was awarded the Prix de Rome for his sculptures, and went to study at the French Academy in Rome.

 In 1830, he returned to France.
 In 1853, he became a teacher at the École des Beaux-Arts.
 A disease kept him from working after 1875.